whackengine/whack/Notebook/mxmlc/codegen.md

 When defining entities such as classes and methods, cache the involved namespaces right before the definition.

+For external classes and interfaces, if `codegen_local()` returns `Some(name_string)`, use that local instead of creating a new one when referring to that external class or interface, preventing unnecessary trait lookup.

 ## Parameterized types

 All parameterized types, except `Array.<T>`, `Vector.<T>` and `Map.<K, V>`, have their type parameters erased.